 Tumours are more common among older cats, but young cats can also be affected.
 Detecting the tumour in time could mean your cat can receive treatment and often live on, but how long is individual.
 Find out more about tumours you can discover yourself.

-Nodules should always be examined by the veterinarian.
+Skin lumps and nodules in cats should always be examined by the veterinarian.
 The earlier they are detected and treated, the more the chances of recovery increase.

 Tumours, which mean lumps, can be either benign or malignant and they can occur in any organ of the body.